Operationalising Representation in Natural Language Processing: Discussion

 It's important that the \hyperlink{ablate condition}{\texttt{ablate}}, \hyperlink{control condition}{\texttt{control}} and \hyperlink{modify condition}{\texttt{modify}} conditions are defined relative to \textit{every way} the downstream system $S_{Dec}$ could plausibly interpret information about the properties.
 This is so we don't end up (in the case of the \hyperlink{ablate condition}{\texttt{ablate}} and \hyperlink{modify condition}{\texttt{modify}} conditions) with `false negatives', cases where the intervention fails to affect system behaviour because it doesn't affect the way the downstream system interprets the information about a property, or (in the case of the \hyperlink{control condition}{\texttt{control} condition}) `false positives', cases where the intervention affects system behaviour via affecting the system's interaction with information about an unrelated property.
 But how could an experiment ever verify that a condition is met for \textit{all} successful probes $g \in G_{Z,S_{Dec}}$?

-Here's a general proposal for an approximation which solves this worry.
+Here's a general proposal for an approximation aimed at this dimension of idealisation.
 In general, given constraints imposed by $G_{Z,S_{Dec}}$, we should train multiple successful probes $g \in G_{Z,S_{Dec}}$ for each property (the property $Z$ we are intervening on and the properties $Y\neq Z$ we want to control for); the \hyperlink{ablate condition}{\texttt{ablate}}, \hyperlink{control condition}{\texttt{control}} and \hyperlink{modify condition}{\texttt{modify}} conditions should be satisfied relative to \textit{all} of these probes.
 We treat these probes as samples from the class of successful proxies for the downstream system; when we have taken sufficiently many samples, we count ourselves as having verified the condition holds (see my discussion of Iterative Null Space Projection (\cite{Ravfogel2020}) in Section \ref{iterated null space projection}).
 Note that not only is this standard practice in machine learning (c.f. cross-validation, where some finite number of different partitions of the task $D$ into training and test sets is used to draw an inference about all possible partitions; \cite{Bishop-2006}), training additional probes is feasible in practice, since additional probes do not require additional forward passes of the larger system $S$.

-Another general technique which could mitigate this worry comes from \textcite{Tucker2022}, who propose a novel method for training probes, which works by zero-ing out a portion of randomly selected neurons from \textit{the input activation} (note: this is not standard dropout, in which \textit{intermediate} neurons are zero-ed out during training; \cite{Goodfellow-et-al-2016}) $h(s)$ during each training step of probes $g_{Z}$.
+Another general technique for approximating this dimension of idealisation comes from \textcite{Tucker2022}, who propose a novel method for training probes, which works by zero-ing out a portion of randomly selected neurons from \textit{the input activation vector} (note: this is not standard dropout, in which \textit{intermediate} neurons are zero-ed out during training; \cite{Goodfellow-et-al-2016}) $h(s)$ during each training step of probes $g_{Z}$.
 The idea is that these `dropout probes' are more likely to detect all the ways in which information about a property $Z$ is encoded in $h(D)$, allowing them to serve as better approximations for the conditions I've introduced (in my framework, we can see this as suggesting that a single probe can approximate the behaviour of `all' $g_{Z} \in G_{Z, S_{Dec}}$).